AdobeDocs/contributor.pt-BR/help/writing-essentials/markdown.md

 **Exemplo**

-Use o [!UICONTROL Visual Experience Composer] no [!DNL Target] para criar seu teste diretamente em uma página.
+Use the [!UICONTROL Visual Experience Composer] in [!DNL Target] to create your test directly on a page.

 **Fonte:**